PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Shirley?
 You're name is Shirley?"

-"Well, I see you two have a lot to talk about.
-I'll just wheel poor Harv out the East gate, and when Thorvin wakes up you catch up with--"
+"Well, I see you two have a lot to talk about," said Stavo, "I'll just wheel poor Harv out the East gate, and when Thorvin wakes up you catch up with--"

 "NO!"
 Relan and Sabreilla/Shirley shouted.